NightFeather0615/brainfuck-rs/README.md

-# Simple Brainfuck interpreter for learning Rust and Brainfuck.
+# Simple Brainfuck interpreter for learning Rust and Brainfuck

 ## Usage
 ```